Eventyret/thai-tanic/README.md

    PS: it will take a few minutes first time start up as it will require to download postgres and yarn install and bootstrap the application remove the `-d` to keep an eye on the docker-compose for any errors and first time setup
    PS: You can also do `docker logs strapi -f` to keep an eye on the logs live

-   Go get a coffee while docker does it's thing ☕️
+   - ☕️Coffe Break - Go get a coffee while docker does it's thing

-5. Once started you can setup your own admin user if wanted on `http://localhost:1337/admin`
+5. Once started you can setup your own admin user by visiting `http://localhost:1337/admin`
 6. You can now create a an admin user (Note that in strapi admin user and a normal user are seperated)
-7. Permissions needs to be given in Admin Settings.
+7. Permissions needs to be given in Admin Settings for the front end to work correctly

    - Settings > Roles > Authenticated (Press the pencil ✏️ to edit)
    - Under **Application** > **PRODUCTS** please give all permissions by using **select all** (count is not needed so for security feel free to uncheck this)